 Indoor Security Cameras Turned Video Baby Monitors

 We saved a lot of money by not doing a traditional baby monitor.
 With our first and second babies, we set this camera up in our network to work on our iDevices.
 It’s much cheaper, but you do need someone who is a tech savvy to set it up.
 I like that we can put multiple cameras on one app and we can view both kids at the same time on our iPhones, from our house, and when we are away.
 Note: We have it on our internal network with multiple changing passwords so it won’t be hacked like those ones you may have heard about.

 Movement and SIDS Reduction Monitors

 Owlet Baby Monitor: This is not a video or audio monitor.
 I kind of want this one, but it’s super expensive and it does not replace the video or audio monitor.
 This sock monitor will notify you if anything seems wrong with your baby’s heart rate or oxygen level.

 White Noise, Nightlights and Soothers

 I have read about the negative impacts of always using white noise for sleep.
-Among those, the baby doesn’t learn to sleep through other noises, and they become addicted to the white noise.
-Having said that, if your baby isn’t sleeping well you will do ANYTHING to get him/her to sleep!
+Among those: the baby doesn’t learn to sleep through other noises, and they become addicted to the white noise.
+If your baby isn’t sleeping well you will do ANYTHING to get him/her to sleep!
 You can worry about gradually getting them used to sleeping without it later.
 A legitimate concern is that the white noise can damage their ears.
 Loud noise can cause hearing loss over time.
 Keep the sound on low if it is close to their head.
 I downloaded a decibel reader on my phone and measure the white noise there before leaving it with my baby for too long.
 Check out safe sound levels from the CDC here.